Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Asynchronous-Synchronous Composition of GFW-Nets

 Let $N^- = (P, T, F, m_0, m_f)$ denote the \emph{underlying} GWF-net obtained from an LGWF-net $N = (P, T, F, m_0, m_f, h, \ell, k)$ by removing labels from transitions and places.
 Correspondingly, an LGWF-net $N$ is sound if its underlying GWF-net $N^-$ is sound.

-\subsection{AS-composition of LGWF-nets}
+\subsection{AS-Composition of LGWF-Nets}

 Here we define an \emph{AS-composition} of LGWF-nets.
 It captures synchronous and asynchronous interactions among system components according to transition labels.
-The AS-composition of LGWF-nets yields a complete system model.
+The AS-composition of LGWF-nets yields a complete model of a distributed system.

 The AS-composition is defined for \emph{structurally disjoint} LGWF-nets.
-Intuitively, when composing LGWF-nets, we need to: \begin{enumerate} \item add and connect channels (labeled places) between transitions with complement asynchronous labels; \item merge transitions with coincident synchronous labels. \end{enumerate}
+Intuitively, to compose LGWF-nets, it is necessary to: \begin{itemize} \item add and connect labeled places with transitions having complement asynchronous labels; \item merge transitions with identical synchronous labels. \end{itemize}

-The formalization of the AS-composition is given in Definition \ref{comp} for the case of composing two LGWF-nets.
+The formalization of the AS-composition is given in Definition \ref{comp} for the basic case of composing two LGWF-nets.
 It is easy to see that both channel addition and transition synchronization do not lead to the violation of the structural requirements imposed by Definition \ref{GWF} for a GWF-net.
-Thus, we explicitly construct an LGWF-net by the AS-composition.
+Thus, in this definition, we explicitly construct an LGWF-net by the AS-composition.